Post

 💡 Show Answer

 Median — because it's resistant to outliers, unlike the mean which gets skewed.
+The median focuses on the middle value, so a few extreme values won't distort it, making it more reliable in such cases.

 🧠 Level Up: Interpreting Outliers and Variability in Real Data